petecarapetyan/couldbe/site/index.md

 ---
 title: Home
 layout: layout-home
-eleventyNavigation:
-  key: /
-  title: Home
-  order: 999
 ---
 # couldbe.net

-Let's delve into the vast and often unpredictable territory of “what could be?”
+What could be?

 It’s a question that’s captivated philosophers, artists, and dreamers for centuries.
 At its core, it’s about exploring the potential, the possibilities, and the sheer wonder of existence.
 It’s less about a definitive answer and more about a continuous process of imagining.

 Here’s a breakdown of some areas where “what could be?” might lead us: